 - If you have a sailboat, unstep your masts.
 Although no one has put a number on it, sailboat masts create a horrendous amount of windage.
 When Hurricane Ivan battered Pensacola Shipyard and Marine Complex in 2004, all of the sailboats stored ashore that had their masts up were blown over.
 Conversely, the few sailboats that had their masts unstepped (and all of the powerboats) stored ashore remained upright.
 Many marinas will offer this service.

-How to Anchor Your Boat In A Hurricane
+How to Anchor a Boat For A Hurricane

-One particularly effective anchoring arrangement in a hurricane is to use three heavy, burying-type storm anchors (fluke anchors have been shown to hold best) with chain rodes, deployed 120 degrees apart and connected together using a heavy swivel.
+When it comes anchoring a boat for a hurricane, one particularly effective anchoring arrangement is to use three heavy, burying-type storm anchors (fluke anchors have been shown to hold best) with chain rodes, deployed 120 degrees apart and connected together using a heavy swivel.
 Make sure there is a good bottom for holding the anchor.

-In all mooring and anchoring arrangements, increase scope to allow for storm surge — 10:1 if possible.
+In all mooring and anchoring arrangements when preparing your boat for a hurricane, increase scope to allow for storm surge — 10:1 if possible.
 Use heavy, oversized chain and oversized line in an approximate 50/50 ratio for the bow line.
 If you are using all-chain rode, use a sturdy snubber approximately 1/10 the length of the rode.
 The addition of a sentinel (riding weight) to the rode will lower the angle of pull on the anchor and reduce jerking and strain on the boat.
 Remember that additional scope requires additional swinging room.

 Along with the boating guys in house who’ve had to prepare their boats countless times down here in South Florida, a special thanks to BoatUS, which we referred to quite a bit for ideas for this guide.
 BoatUS provides boat insurance, water & roadside boat towing, boat lettering, safe boater tips & more.
-For a wealth of hurricane preparation information, see Boat US’s guides here, here and here, or visit their Hurricane Resource Center.
+For a wealth of information on preparing your boat for a hurricane, see Boat US’s guides here, here and here, or visit their Hurricane Resource Center.